 In 5 Secrets to the Perfect Weekly Meal Plan, I provide tips on how to ensure balanced nutrition while meal planning.
 So I make a point to include beans twice a week.
 I also include at least one vitamin A-rich veggie and vitamin-C rich fruit (the starred items have vitamin A).
 On the days I don’t have a vitamin-A rich item for dinner I will offer one for lunch or snack.
-I serve vitamin C-rich fruits at breakfast (cantaloupe, orange, strawberries or kiwi).
-I worry that my seldom-meat eating 3-year old doesn’t get much iron so the vitamin C helps absorb the iron in her fortified cereal and raisins.
+I serve vitamin C-rich fruits at breakfast (cantaloupe, orange, strawberries, or kiwi).
+I worry that my seldom-meat eating 3-year old doesn’t get much iron so vitamin C helps absorb the iron in her fortified cereal and raisins.

 One of my biggest nutrition challenges is reaching my goal of having fish twice a week.
 We usually have salmon weekly and will sometimes make tuna sandwiches or shrimp, but that doesn’t always happen.
 We all take fish oils around here but I want to start making more fish.
 So if you have a good recipe, let me know.
-(I recently tried pan frying some tilapia but it got all crumpled up).
+(I recently tried pan-frying some tilapia but it got all crumpled up).
 For more on the importance of fish see Kids & DHA: The Complete Guide for Parents.